Christine Garde, Executive Director

 Kevin Oro-Hahn, Chairman of the Board

+Kevin is Vice President at Ingalls & Snyder and is adjunct faculty at Columbia Business School.
 Kevin is an investor with a fundamental value philosophy.
 He also has 15+ years of management experience in non-profit organizations.
 Tying these together is a focus on deep, data driven analysis and an emphasis on organizational and personal effectiveness.
 Kevin co-founded CouldYou? with Christine Garde.

 Kevin holds an MA in Mathematics from Drew University and an MBA from Columbia University.